thaaaru/python101/README.md

-# python101

-Sure, I can help you create a README for your GitHub repository "python101."
-Here's a sample template that you can use as a starting point:

 # Python101
 Welcome to Python101!
 This repository is designed as a comprehensive guide for beginners to learn Python programming.
 Here, you'll find a variety of resources including tutorials, example codes, and exercises to help you understand and master the basics of Python.